vivek09pathak/CarND_Traffic-Sign-Classifier/writeup_template.md

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?
-The first architecture chosen was LENET as data used to train MINIST dataset is for german traffic sign and dataset for the project provided was same to MINIST dataset.
+The first architecture chosen was LENET as data used to train MINIST dataset is from german traffic sign and dataset for the project provided was same to MINIST dataset since both have same classes in them so it is good to adapt the model.
 * What were some problems with the initial architecture?
-The problems with the architecture was the dropout layer and the architecture had lesser covolution layer for to maintain a higher accuracy for the architecture
+The problems with the architecture was no dropout layer and the architecture had lesser covolution layer for it to maintain a higher accuracy for the dataset.
 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

 The architecture was adjusted with convolution layer as added after second convolution layer as hidden layer with 5x5x16x420 and relu function was added to it before the first fully connected layer.The dropout layer was added to it to decrease the over fitting of the data set between train set and valid set.